graymeta/terraform-aws-irisanywhere/README.md

 `desired_capacity`, `max_size`, `min_size` - (Optional) Default `0`.
 Set to `-1` if you don't want to change the value at the scheduled time.

 ### Creating Secrets for Iris Anywhere
-Before you can deploy Iris Admin and Iris Anywhere (ASG), you will need to create a secret in AWS Secrets Manager with the following keys/values:
+Before deploying Iris Admin and Iris Anywhere (ASG), the customer will need to create a secret in AWS Secrets Manager with the following keys/values:

-Required by Iris Admin server (these inputs are specified by you)
+Required by Iris Admin server (these inputs are specified by the customer)
 * Key : Value
 * `admin_db_id`        : userid for Iris Admin database
 * `admin_db_pw`        : password for Iris Admin database